 Let's get this out of the way: the best thing to do is start low and go slow when you're new to using cannabis or trying edibles.

-If this is your first time trying edibles it's important to realize that ingesting cannabis products is very different than if you were to smoke or vape.
-If you've been using products on the illegal market in the past, you should be aware that they may not have the same amount of THC as advertised, since illegal products are not rigorously tested for potency by Health Canada.
+If this is your first time trying a cannabis product, such as edibles, it's essential to realize that ingesting cannabis products is very different from smoking or vaping.
+Suppose you've been using products on the illegal market in the past.
+In that case, you should be aware that they may not have the same amount of THC as advertised since illicit products are not rigorously tested for potency by Health Canada.

 Learn about all the quality assurance legal cannabis products go through here

 When it comes to cannabis and reducing the risk of overconsumption, education is key to having a responsible experience.
 Read on to learn what Health Canada recommends you do if you think you've consumed too much, as well as answers to important questions that you most likely have if you're trying new formats.